debabratapatra/angular-tree-grid/README.md

 ## Usage

 ### Import
-Import NgtreegridModule Module in your application module.
+Import AngularTreeGridModule Module in your application module.

 ```javascript
   import {AngularTreeGridModule} from 'angular-tree-grid';